firasuke/awesome/README.md

 - [Tin Can Linux](https://tincan-linux.github.io/): An independent hobby distribution, scrapped together with hidden gems from the Linux community, with the goal of being compact, understandable, hackable, and easy to maintain
+- [ToaruOS](https://toaruos.org/): A completely-from-scratch hobby operating
+system for x86-64 PCs with experimental support for ARMv8
 - [Too Long; Didn't Read Linux From Scratch (TLDRLFS)](https://github.com/Sweets/tldrlfs): A short guide that will teach you how to build a working operating system using the Linux kernel in much fewer